zakariaf/zakariaf.github.io/_posts/2025-07-28-a-production-ready-architecture-for-rails-apps-on-hetzner-cloud.md

       * Then at the right side, select our app servers
         - app-01
         - app-02
-    - **Services**:
+    - **Services**: Delete the existing service, we will create it later.
-      * Click on Edit button (pen icon) right side of the existing service
-      * Configure service, Keep the default values just change the path to `/up` (our rails check domain):
-        - Protocol: HTTP
-        - Port: 80
-        - Path: `/up`
-        - Interval: 15s
-        - Timeout: 5s
-        - Retries: 3
-        - Status Codes: ["2??", "3??"]
-        - Domain: leave it empty
-        - Reponse: leave it empty
-        - TLS: Disabled

 ![lb-targets](lb-targets.png){: .normal}
 ![lb-services](lb-services.png){: .normal}